stitakis/ArchElekt/Slides/SystemUnavalaible.md

 ![](../resources/service-based-architecure-shape.png)

 Transcript:
-When splitting a monolith there are some architecture style option to pick.
+When splitting a monolith there are some architecture style option to pick from.
-We picked up the service-based architecture.
+We choosed the service-based architecture.
 Benefit, all services shared the same database instance.
 Now we can quickly introduce services.
 And we don't even need to invest effort in splitting the database.